-- Know your choices.
-You have the right to be told about all treatment options. - Know the risks.
+- Know the risks.
 You have the right to be told about any risks involved.
 We must tell you in advance if any service or treatment is part of a research experiment.
 You have the right to refuse experimental treatments. - Get a second opinion.
-You have the right to use another doctor before deciding on treatment.

-- Say no. You have the right to refuse any treatment.
+You have the right to use another doctor before deciding on treatment. - Say no. You have the right to refuse any treatment.
 This includes the right to leave a hospital or other medical facility, even if your doctor advises you not to.
 You have the right to stop taking a prescribed drug.
 If you refuse treatment or stop taking a prescribed drug, we will not drop you from our plan.
 However, if you refuse treatment or stop taking a drug, you accept full responsibility for what happens to you. - Ask us to explain why a provider denied care.
 You have the right to get an explanation from us if a provider denied care that you think you should get. - Ask us to cover a service or drug that we denied or usually don't cover.
 This is called a coverage decision.
 Chapter 9 of your Member Handbook tells how to ask us for a coverage decision.